ss-d3v/BotTuber/README.md

 ## Contributors ✨

-Thanks goes to these wonderful people who have improved the code and documentation to help this project grow. ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people who have improved the code and documentation to help this project grow. :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->